GEV Strangle Strategy

 What is a strangle on GEV?

 A strangle on GEV is the strangle strategy applied to GEV (stock).
 The strategy is structurally neutral / high-volatility (long premium, OTM): A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.
-With GEV stock trading near $1,098.11, the strikes shown on this page are snapped to the nearest listed GEV chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With GEV stock at $1,056.24 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed GEV chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are GEV strangle max profit and max loss calculated?